ucb-rit/intro_to_cloud/GCP_Cloud_Shell.md

 al.md"
 ```

 And we are ready to go with an interactive tutorial!

+## Next steps

+Google Cloud Shell has Docker pre-installed and be used to locally build your own containers.

+We can see this in action in [the next example](cloud_workflow.md).